 The Maltese legislator has published a number of legal notices over the last few months within the employment sphere.

-Over the course of the COVID-19 crisis, the Maltese government did not focus on promulgating any new employment legislation specifically aimed at addressing the consequences of the pandemic, except for an amendment to the Minimum Special Leave Entitlement Regulations (SL 452.1010) to introduce a new form of "quarantine leave" and a more generic amendment which served to suspend prescriptive periods and time limitations arising in terms of the law.
+Over the course of the COVID-19 crisis, the Maltese government did not focus on promulgating any new employment legislation specifically aimed at addressing the consequences of the pandemic, except for an amendment to the Minimum Special Leave Entitlement Regulations (SL 452.1010) to introduce a new form of "quarantine leave".
+The government also published a number of mandatory standards for various sectors with the aim of curbing the spread of the pandemic.

 Such incentives varied from those aimed at employers and businesses, to others aimed directly at individuals and employees.

-The most important temporary incentives, each with their own terms and conditions, aimed at employers and businesses, include in summary:
+Currently, the most important temporary incentives, each with their own terms and conditions, aimed at employers and businesses, include the following.

 The Maltese work force is commonly divided into two main categories, namely, employed individuals and self-employed individuals.